GPistre/musicflow/README.md

    - Set listening port to 11000
    - Start the OSC server from the plugin interface

-3. In MusicFlow, use `ableton connect` to establish the connection
+3. Start MusicFlow, which will automatically connect to Ableton

 ### Working with Generated MIDI Files